lago1970/Brazilian-Social-and-Economic-Advances-in-21st-Century/README.md

 Have Brazil's social and economic indicators advanced as much as those of similar countries?

-In order to answer these questions this study investigates some social and economic statistics from World Bank and OECD databases spanning from 2001 up to 2018 and depicts the development trajectory of Brazil and alike countries during that period.
+In order to answer those questions this study investigates some social and economic statistics from World Bank and OECD databases spanning from 2001 up to 2018 and depicts the development trajectory of Brazil and alike countries during that period.

 O ritmo dos avanços sociais e econômicos do Brasil no início do século XXI: estaríamos ficando (mais) para trás?